Criteria by type of participant

 Implement at least four of the following seven criteria

-2.1 Conduct a literature review of the data available on aquatic ecosystems in the port’s immediate and extended zones of influence.
+2.1 Conduct a literature review of the data available on aquatic ecosystems in the participant’s immediate zone of influence and beyond (considering surrounding sensitive habitats as well as industrial, municipal, and recreational activities).

-2.2 Delineate the port’s immediate and extended zones of influence and map known aquatic ecosystems on and around the port.
+2.2 Delineate the participant’s immediate zone of influence and map known aquatic ecosystems on and around this zone.

-2.3 Identify and establish contact with potential collaborators and partners that can contribute to building knowledge of the aquatic ecosystems in the port’s immediate and extended zones of influence.
+2.3 Identify and establish contact with potential collaborators and partners that can contribute to building knowledge of the aquatic ecosystems in the participant’s immediate zone of influence and beyond.

-2.4 Establish and maintain contact with the relevant government authority to identify and regularly update a list of potential aquatic invasive species in the port’s immediate and extended zones of influence.
+2.4 Establish and maintain contact with the relevant government authority to identify and regularly update a list of potential aquatic invasive species in the participant’s immediate zone of influence and beyond.
 Report any new observations of an aquatic invasive species in a timely manner.

 2.5 Provide up-to-date guidelines for in-water cleaning of commercial ships in port waters and/or raise awareness among recreational boaters by sharing best practices to reduce the introduction and spread of aquatic invasive species via biofouling.